Viscosupplement (Hyaluronic Acid) Injection

 - You’ll need a prescription and requisition from your practitioner.
-Many insurance plans cover products such as Synvisc or Durolane as “medical devices.”
+Many insurance plans cover HA products as “medical devices.”
 Your booking coordinator will discuss this with you when they call to give you details about your appointment.
-We provide most products on-site at a direct cost.
+We provide most products onsite at cost.
 Otherwise, you will need to bring your medication to your appointment.

 - Wear comfortable clothing.